Wondering how to start a fitness blog in 2024? That’s a smart move because the health and fitness industry is ripe with opportunity.

 Secondly, once you’ve found a website that you like the look of, you can use it to generate a ton of similar blogs by using one of our favorite SEO tools, Ahrefs.

-Unfortunately, Ahrefs isn’t free, but in our humble opinion it’s worth every cent.
+Unfortunately, Ahrefs isn’t free, but in our humble opinion, it’s worth every cent.
 It’ll help you with so many aspects of building and running a fitness blog.

 When it comes to finding valuable blog inspiration, its Competing Domains function is your best friend.
-Simply enter one of your favorite fitness blogs and you’ll immediately be presented with a list of other sites ranking for similar keywords:
+Simply enter one of your favorite fitness blogs, and you’ll immediately be presented with a list of other sites ranking for similar keywords:

 The more existing fitness blogs you look at, the more ideas you’ll have for your own blog.

-2 Pick the Best Blogging Platform
+2 Choose a Blogging Platform

 Let’s back up a second.

 Do you really need to get started in fitness blogging at all?

 Couldn’t you achieve the same results by creating a bunch of YouTube videos or starting a Facebook group instead?